 You can also have Windows automatically arrange your icons.
-Right-click an empty area of the desktop, click View, and then click Auto arrange icons.
+Right-click an empty area of the desktop, click View, and then click Auto Arrange.
 Windows stacks your icons in the upper-left corner and locks them in place.
-To unlock the icons so that you can move them again, click Auto arrange icons again, clearing the check mark next to it.
+To unlock the icons so that you can move them again, click Auto Arrange again, clearing the check mark next to it.

 By default, Windows spaces icons evenly on an invisible grid.
 To place icons closer together or with more precision, turn off the grid.
-Right-click an empty area of the desktop, point to View, and then click Align icons to grid to clear the check mark.
+Right-click an empty area of the desktop, click View, and then click Align to Grid to clear the check mark.
 Repeat these steps to turn the grid back on.

 Selecting multiple icons